groupdocs-redaction/GroupDocs.Redaction-Docs/net/developer-guide/advanced-usage/extend-supported-extensions-list.md

 url: redaction/net/extend-supported-extensions-list
 title: Extend supported extensions list
 weight: 6
-description: "This method can be used when for some reason files have non-standard extensions or if its format is supported, but not pre-configured"
+description: "This article explains the method which can be used when for some reason files have non-standard extensions or if its format is supported, but not pre-configured."
 keywords: non-standard extensions
 productName: GroupDocs.Redaction for .NET
 hideChildren: False